 Enhance participant ability to critically evaluate the written work of self/others

-Improve participant capacity to effectively provide, receive, and utilize feedback
+Improve participant capacity to effectively use feedback

-Structure of the Course
+Structure of the course

-Dates and Times
+Course Dates and Times

 * Please note: We will only be able to run those timeslots in which four people have registered.

-Session 1 (March to May) is limited to 16 participants who will form 4 small cohorts of 4 participants each.
-Subsequent sessions will be limited to 20 participants comprising 5 small cohorts of 4 participants each.
+Sessions will be limited to 20 participants comprising 5 small cohorts of 4 participants each.